 Radiation sources can enter the body in three ways: inhalation, ingestion, and absorption through skin or wounds.
 The first is the most important.
-Internal sources are removed by biological elimination and radioactive decay with an effective half-life T{e} .
+Internal sources are removed by biological elimination and radioactive decay with an effective half-life $T_e$ .

-The Annual Limit on Intake (ALI) is the activity (Bq) of a radionuclide that would commit you to 20 mSv of weighted dose (H_W).
+The Annual Limit on Intake (ALI) is the activity (Bq) of a radionuclide that would commit you to 20 mSv of weighted dose ( $H_W$ ).

 If you work in the Derived Air Concentration (DAC) of a radionuclide for 2000 hours, you will take in one ALI of that radionuclide.
-One DAC is equivalent to a committed dose rate of $10 \ \mu$ Sv/h.
+One DAC is equivalent to a committed dose rate of $10\mu Sv/h$ .

-Tritium is produced whenever heavy water is irradiated by neutrons.
+Tritium is produced whenever neutrons irradiate heavy water.
 When exposed to air, tritiated heavy water leads to airborne hazards in the form of tritiated water vapour.
 It enters the body by inhalation and absorption through the skin, and mixes with body fluids.
-A concentration of 0.95 MBq/L of tritium in the body will deliver 20 mSv of whole-body dose if it is maintained for a year, but only 0.8 mSv (the infinity dose) if it is eliminated with a 10 day half-life.
-Dose is assessed by analyzing the tritium concentration in urine samples.
+A concentration of 0.95 MBq/L of tritium in the body will deliver 20 mSv of whole-body dose if it is maintained for a year, but only 0.8 mSv (the infinity dose) if it is eliminated with a 10-day half-life.
+Dose is assessed by analysing the tritium concentration in urine samples.

-Radioiodines (I-131, I-133, I-135) are volatile β , γ emitting fission products.
+Radioiodines (I-131, I-133, I-135) are volatile $\beta$ , $\gamma$ emitting fission products.
 Defective fuel allows them to escape into PHT water, from which they can become an airborne hazard through PHT system leaks.
 The target tissue is the thyroid gland.
 Radioiodine uptakes can be detected with the self-serve thyroid monitor - accurate measurements are made with the whole-body counter in the Health Physics Lab.
 A KI pill taken soon after the exposure can prevent the majority of the radioiodine taken into the body from reaching the thyroid.